 Manage your customer complaints with Sprinklr’s AI-powered complaint management solution

 Get a glimpse of what effective complaint management can do for your business.
 90% of customers want fast responses to their queries, and most organizations fail to do so.
-With Modern Care, you can.
+With Sprinklr Service, you can.

 It is a proactive customer service solution propelled by our proprietary AI engine built on the only unified customer experience management (Unified-CXM) platform.
 You can analyze complaints of your customers across multiple channels.
 Identify the intent and sentiment behind it before sharing it with the right agent.

 A happy customer is an advocate of your brand.
-Focus on customer happiness and use Modern Care to ensure you solve customer problems, with these features:
+Focus on customer happiness and use Sprinklr Service to ensure you solve customer problems, with these features:

 Give customer support across multiple channels

 An unhappy customer will reach out to you through any channel available to them.
 Be proactive.
-With Modern Care, you can track customer complaints across different channels and convert them into tickets.
+With Sprinklr Service, you can track customer complaints across different channels and convert them into tickets.